The Cost of Discipleship: Summary

 Bonhoeffer argues that as Christianity spread, the Church became more "secularised", accommodating the demands of obedience to Jesus to the requirements of society.
 In this way, "the world was Christianised, and grace became its common property."
 But the hazard of this was that the gospel was cheapened, and obedience to the living Christ was gradually lost beneath formula and ritual, so that in the end, grace could literally be sold for monetary gain.

 But all the time, within the church, there had been a living protest against this process: the monastic movement.
 This served as a "place where the older vision was kept alive."
 Unfortunately, "monasticism was represented as an individual achievement which the mass of the laity could not be expected to emulate"; the commandments of Jesus were limited to "a restricted group of specialists" and a double standard arose: "a maximum and a minimum standard of church obedience."
 This was dangerous, Bonhoeffer says, because whenever the church was accused of being too worldly, it could always point to monasticism as "the opportunity of a higher standard within the fold - and thus justify the other possibility of a lower standard for others."
 So the monastic movement, instead of serving as a pointer for all Christians, became a justification for the status quo.

-Bonhoeffer remarks how this was rectified by Luther at the Reformation, when he brought Christianity "out of the cloister."
+Bonhoeffer remarks how this was rectified by Martin Luther at the Reformation, when he brought Christianity "out of the cloister."
 However, he thinks that subsequent generations have again cheapened the preaching of the forgiveness of sins, and this has seriously weakened the church: "The price we are having to pay today in the shape of the collapse of the organised church is only the inevitable consequence of our policy of making grace available to all at too low a cost.
 We gave away the word and sacraments wholesale, we baptised, confirmed, and absolved a whole nation without condition.
 Our humanitarian sentiment made us give that which was holy to the scornful and unbelieving...
 But the call to follow Jesus in the narrow way was hardly ever heard."